SRA-SiliconValley/jalangi/README.md

 Similarly, you can run a likely type inference analysis on another sunspider benchmark by calling the following command and you will notice some warnings.

     ./scripts/analysis analyses/likelytype/LikelyTypeInferEngine tests/sunspider1/crypto-sha1

+Run the following to perform a simple form of taint analysis.

+    ./scripts/analysis analyses/simpletaint/SimpleTaintEngine tests/sunspider1/crypto-sha1

 You can run origin of null and undefined tracker on a toy example by issuing the following command: